 We are looking at developing engineering driven solutions and regulatory strategies for their mitigation by means of advanced measurements and modelling techniques.

-- To develop internationally-validated engineering-driven solutions
+- Develop internationally-validated engineering-driven solutions

-- To underpin regulatory strategies
+- Underpin regulatory policies and strategies

-- To set the agenda for future research.
+- Set the agenda for future research.

-- Carry out fundamental research
+- Carry out fundamental research and apply it to specific global challenges

 - Capitalise on emerging technologies

-- Develop and use advanced modelling tools
+- Develop and use advanced modelling tools and approaches

 - Undertake advanced monitoring

-- Acquire high-quality robust data
+- Acquire high quality robust data

 - Disseminate widely and effectively.